This factsheet is for information only. It is recommended that you get legal advice about your situation.

 Possible sources of information:

-- Local Council – flood history of your local area, evidence of soil drainage in your area, water flow paths, maps showing the location of watercourses and stormwater drains in your area, council commissioned hydrology reports, contour maps etc. Some local councils now include some of this information on their website.
+Local council information: This could include flood histories of your local area, evidence of soil drainage in your area, water flow paths, maps showing the location of watercourses and stormwater drains in your area, council commissioned hydrology reports, contour maps etc. Some local councils now include some of this information on their website.

-- Your own property survey plan – height of property, location of stormwater drains etc.
+Your own property survey plan: including height of property, location of stormwater drains etc.

-- Photos and videos or other reliable records (homemade or media based) of rainwater inundating your area and/or your house.
+Photos and videos or other reliable records: These can be homemade or media based records of rainwater inundating your area and/or your house.

 Some general principles which may apply: